Power NI: Tariffs, Perks, Reviews & Contact Details

 This process ensures that customers pay no more than the “efficient cost” of purchasing and supplying electricity, as well as running a profitable business.

 October 2019 reviewThe October 2019 Power NI price control review resulted in an increase of 6.1% to the standard rate for domestic customers as of 1 October.
 The Utility Regulator has estimated that this will add £35 per annum to customer bills.
 The reasons cited for the increase include carbon costs, the cost of running the electricity network, a drop in consumer demand and an increase in wholesale prices.

 Tariffs & discounts

 There are, in total, five variable tariffs to choose from: pay-as-you-go, online-only, two direct-debit tariffs, the standard tariff and Economy 7.
-Below you’ll find further detail on the terms and pricing of each.

 Customers can choose to receive their bills through the post or online and can pay upon receiving them via the following methods: